 By becoming a tax resident you open some possibilities of using that status to reduce or eliminate your tax liabilities elsewhere.
-As taxes in Georgia are as low as 0% and rarely higher than 20% flat on gross income, for many people coming here, their tax situation will be improved.
+As taxes in Georgia are as low as 0% and rarely higher than 20% flat on income, for many people coming here, their tax situation will be improved.

 In some cases, double taxation agreements may mean that the country where you are actually a tax resident (Georgia in this case), is the one that taxes you first, or possibly the only one that taxes you.
 Once again, this varies a lot and you should speak to both a Georgian adviser and an adviser from your home country.

 If you think you are not a tax resident anywhere right now, you’ll want to read this article.